TalSchuster/BiorxivRetriever/README.md

 # BiorxivRetriever
-Simple python retriever for Biorxiv articles.
+Simple python retriever for BioRxiv articles.

+Wraps HTTP requests.
+Follow the guidelines and policies of [BioRxiv](https://www.biorxiv.org/tdm).

 # Purpose
-Given a text query, search for relevant papers on Biorxiv and get their links and content.
+Given a text query, search for relevant papers on BioRxiv and get their links and content.

 # Install